Adoption Awareness Month

 The Society offers many permanency options including adoption, kinship care arrangements, legal custody and long-term foster care.

-In 2014-15 977 adoptions were completed in Ontario and 758 children and youth were placed in adoption probation.
-In fiscal year 2014-15, a total of 15 adoptions at Highland Shores Children’s Aid were finalized.The majority of children and youth who need permanent families are in the older age groups, yet they represent a small percentage of those being adopted.
+In fiscal year 2016-17, a total of 22 adoptions at Highland Shores Children’s Aid were finalized (includes children and youth from other societies).The majority of children and youth who need permanent families are in the older age groups, yet they represent a small percentage of those being adopted.

 Adoption is about ensuring a good match between a child or youth and a family.
 Currently we have school-aged children, sibling groups and older children available for adoption.
 Our wish is that each one of them finds a forever family who offer a stable, permanent home.